-During this clinical practicum the Radiologic Technologist student will acquire proficiency in the realization of radiographic and special procedures.
-Students will rotate to the different imaging modalities.
+During this clinical practicum the Radiologic Technologist student will acquire proficiency in radiographic and special procedures.
+Students will explore different imaging modalities.
 Students will demonstrate the highest level of cognitive, affective, and psychomotor skills to complete graduate competencies, outcomes assessment, and program requirements.
-Prerequisite: RAD211.